vstange/sherlock/README.md

 offline somewhere in 2018 (http://rp-www.cs.usyd.edu.au/~scilect/sherlock/).
 This is a source code copy of 2016 since I still actively use this algorithm.

-Parts of this readme a copied from the snapshot copy of archive.org.
+Parts of this readme are copied from the snapshot copy of archive.org.

 # Sherlock